 Traditional Nontraditional (MAT) Combined Advanced Programs

-Completers 2017-2018 196 85 281 239
+196 85 281 239

-Completers 2016-2017 143 88 231 220
+143 88 231 220

-Completers 2015-2016 148 107 255 178
+148 107 255 178

-Completers 2014-2015 176 107 283 135
+176 107 283 135

-Completers 2013-2014 164 88 252 123
+164 88 252 123

-Completers 2012-2013 165 84 249 n/a
+165 84 249 n/a

-Completers 2011-2012 143 87 230 n/a
+143 87 230 n/a

-Completers 2010-2011 153 79 232 n/a
+153 79 232 n/a

+196 143 148 176 164 165 143 196 85 143 88 148 107 176 107 164 88 165 84 143 87 196 85 281 143 88 231 148 107 255 176 107 283 164 88 252 165 84 249 143 87 230

 CAEP Required Measure Description of Data Provided Summary of Data and Trends Measure 1: Impact completers' teaching has on P-12 learning and development Arch Ford IOSL Data on 2016-17 completers - Summary Data Little Rock School District VAM Case Study on 15-16 and 16-17 completers Arch Ford data represents performance of 13 UCA graduates performing in schools under the Arch Ford Educational Services Cooperative umbrella.
 These placements are primarily rural and suburban.
 Graduates included teachers prepared by both undergraduate and MAT programs.
 Graduates were teaching in grades K-12 and in subjects including math, science, health, social studies, English, business, and art.
-All candidates saw a positive impact on student learning as measured by classroombased criterion assessments.
+All candidates saw a positive impact on student learning as measured by classroom-based criterion assessments.
 Little Rock schools data represents performance of 16 UCA graduates performing in schools within the LRSD.
 These placements are urban.
 Graduates included teachers prepared by both undergraduate and MAT programs.
 Graduates were teaching in grades 1-8, and data reflects student performance on standardized, norm-referenced test administration (NWEA and ACT Aspire).
 The student VAM performances were positive for teachers in grades 3-8 with only one graduate having a "low" mean growth percentile category rating and all others showing "average" to "high" growth percentile category ratings.
 In contrast, 3 of the teachers in grades 1-2 saw declines in student performance in reading scores and 4 of the teachers in grades 1-2 saw declines in student performance in math.
-Only one teacher saw a notable increase in student performance in reading.
-Faculty in the elementary programs have reviewed the data and are discussing curriculum changes to benefit candidate ability to positively impact student performance.
+Only one teacher saw a notable increase in student Faculty in the elementary (ELSE) program faculty have reviewed the data and are discussing curriculum changes to benefit candidate ability to positively impact student performance.
+Additionally, ELSE program faculty are discussing what courses teacher candidate take which will expose them to district use of Map Growth assessments (NWEA).
+Map Growth is used by many Arkansas districts to measure students' literacy and math performance in order to inform teachers for planning and differentiating student learning.
+The CAEP standard 4 committee is also recommending that programs raise candidate awareness to the types of data the state and the EPP are tracking so that they can see the relationship between their teaching, student learning, and EPP preparation of them for their professional role.